AdamStudies-PWR/Improved-Path-Tracer/README.md

 tracer --depth=10 --samples=40 scene.json
 ```

-[-d / --depth] - Specifies number of max reflections per ray.
+* [-d / --depth] - Specifies number of max reflections per ray.
 This value is optional.
 Default value is 10.
-<br>[-s / --samples] - Specifies number of samples per pixel.
+* [-s / --samples] - Specifies number of samples per pixel.
 This value is optional.
 Default value is 40.
-<br>[scene.json] - Path to json file with scene data.
+* [scene.json] - Path to json file with scene data.
 This value is mandatory.
 Example scenes can be found in *scenes* folder.

 ## Memory profiling

-Use nvidia visual profiler
+In seprate terminal window run ```nvidia-smi```:
 ```
-nsys profile --cuda-memory-usage=true ./tracer -d=10 -s=40 scene.json
+nvidia-smi --query-compute-apps=timestamp,name,used_memory --format=csv -lms 500 > tracer_data.csv
 ```

-Then open the **report*X*.nsys-rep** in NVIDIA Nsight Compute

-Additionally memory usage can be validate by running ```nvidia-smi``` while program is running.
+* [--query-compute-apps=timestamp,name,used_memory] - This specifies what kind of data is logged.
+In this example:
+    * timestamp - At what time measurment was taken.
+    * name - Name of program.
+    * used_memory - How much memory was consumed by program.
+* [--format=csv] - Specifies format used for logged data.
+* [-lms 500] - This specifies the time interval in which measurments are taken.
+In thiss example measurments are taken 500 miliseconds.
+* [> tracer_data.csv] - This saves output of program to file, in this example "tracer_data.csv".

 ## Requirements